gjung-group/bnbn/README.md

 2:TB_band_example: This folder contains the code for calculating the band structure of t2BN with a commensurate twist angle (t2BN).

-For any inquiries, please contact the author:

-Fengpingli: lifengping0109@gmail.com

 Note that the full band structure calculation dataset used for this paper is available upon request.